trampolinecall/wikiplugin/README.md

 # Installation

-I only use [vim-plug](https://github.com/junegunn/vim-plug), so that's the only plugin manager that I know how to use, but other plugin managers seem to be compatible too.
+I only use [vim-plug](https://github.com/junegunn/vim-plug), so that's the only plugin manager that I know how to use.
+But, like with other plugins, other plugin managers seem to be compatible too.

 Add the following into init.vim: